zhenxuantan/tp/docs/UserGuide.md

 * `group CS2103T` returns people in CS2103T
 * `group CS2101` returns people in CS2101

-### Adding a Task : `addtask`
+### Adding a Task : `addTask`

-Adds a new task (determined by what is inputted for type/TYPE) with task description as specified by d/DESCRIPTION for the group specified by g/GROUP.
+Adds a new task (determined by what is inputted for type/TYPE) with task description as specified by d/DESCRIPTION for the group specified by g/GROUP due at date specified by date/DATE.

-Format: `addtask d/DESCRIPTION g/GROUP type/TYPE [date/DATE]`
+Format: `addtask d/DESCRIPTION g/GROUP type/TYPE date/DATE`
 * `GROUP` refers to one of the 2 groups: CS2101 or CS2103T
 * `TYPE` refers to one of the 3 types of tasks: todo, event or deadline
+* `DATE` is in YYYY-MM-DD format

 Examples:
-* `addtask d/Project meeting g/CS2103T type/todo`
+* `addTask d/Project meeting g/CS2103T type/todo date/2022-11-11`
-* `addtask d/Presentation 1 g/CS2101 type/deadline date/2020-11-02`
+* `addTask d/Presentation 1 g/CS2101 type/deadline date/2020-11-02`
-* `addtask d/Mock QnA 1 g/CS2101 type/event date/2020-10-02`
+* `addTask d/Mock QnA 1 g/CS2101 type/event date/2020-10-02`

-### Deleting a task/deadline: `deletetask`
+### Deleting a task/deadline: `deleteTask`

-Format: `deletetask index`
+Format: `deleteTask index`

 Deletes the task at the specified `INDEX`.
-* The index refers to the index number shown in the displayed task list.
+* The index refers to the index number shown in the displayed task list using listTasks.
 * The index must be a positive integer 1, 2, 3, …

 Examples:
-* `deletetask 1 deletes the 1st task or deadline in the task list.`
+* `deleteTask 1` deletes the 1st task in the task list.

 ### Sorting tasks: `sort`
 Sort tasks based on their description or their deadlines (chronologically, or the reverse), or by time added.